furkansezer/Joint-production-transportation-planning/README.md

 $$s_{prm}\geq 0, \quad \forall p \in P, r\in R, m\in M, \quad (8) $$

-Constraints (2) ensure that every factory produces exactly one third of total demand.
 Constraints \eqref{eq_wear_tear} ensures "equal-wear-and-tear" policy is enforced.
 Constraints (3) guarantee that production capacity is not exceeded.
 Constraints (4) are the classical supply constraints in transportation problem.
 Constraints (5) are the classical demand constraints in transportation problem (Bazaraa et.al, 2009).
 Constraints (6) and (7) are usual non-negativity constraints.

 ## Scenario Analysis